 This homemade NJ harvest apple pie is a must for your dinner table

-Whether you pick your own or leave that up to your favorite supermarket apples are a staple in many fall recipes, especially when it comes to making a tasty pie.
+Whether you pick your own or leave that up to your favorite supermarket, Jersey fresh apples are a staple in many fall recipes, especially when it comes to making a tasty pie.
+Select the Jersey Fresh apples for this recipe.

-While I am not a big dessert guy, hard to believe right, I do enjoy a nice slice of a good apple pie.
-Not being a great baker, I have left that recipe up to the professionals, great home cooks that have been honing their recipes.
+I enjoy a nice slice of a good apple pie.
+Not being a great baker, I have left that recipe up to the professionals, great home cooks who have been honing their recipes.

-This recipe comes from Cindy Bott of Lawrenceville and after tasting here apple pie I knew I had to add it to my first cookbook.
+This recipe comes from Cindy Bott of Lawrenceville and after tasting her apple pie I knew I had to add it to my first cookbook.
 Cindy writes how this recipe came about:

 The pie crust recipe is a family tradition beginning with my grandmother (from Riverdale, NJ).
 The apple pie filling recipe represents many years of apple-picking at Jersey's best apple orchards and finding just the right combination of ingredients to make the best pie!